The impact of Coronavirus (COVID-19)Last updated: 30th October 2020

 Our situation - and that of the majority of our colleagues - is zero income with many, many mouths to feed, where literally the money we are able to give our staff from our personal savings and the deposits we collect is the difference between life and death.
 We are not projecting trying to draw a personal salary in the next two years.
 With 66 staff we're looking at around 700 people relying on us to put food on the table.
 There will be no government support here, no food packages and no relief to businesses.
 It's us and us only at the front line of responsibility.

-The impact of facing a year with no income – the likely scenario in 2020 – is truly frightening for this owner, the camp’s staff and the local community.
+The impact of facing a year or more with no income was truly frightening for this owner, the camp's staff and the local community.
 In Africa, it is estimated that for every person working in tourism, ten others in their extended family depend on their income.

 A guide's story

 As many of our regular travellers will know, we have team members scattered over the globe, including two in Africa.
-Sabina Hekandjo has worked for us for the past 15 years, 12 years in London, and the last three years in Windhoek, Namibia.
-She moved back home to marry one of Namibia’s top guides and has continued to work for us there.
+Sabina Hekandjo has worked for us for the past 15 years, 12 years in London, and the last three years in Windhoek, Namibia, where she lives with her husband, one of Namibia's top guides.
 In April she shared with us what many businesses in Namibia are going through:

 Suddenly things are looking very difficult this year, especially for everyone working in the tourism sector.
 Many tourism businesses are really struggling.